'Boo Hoo You Japs': Hawaii Lawmaker Publishes Letter From Racist Trump Supporter

 “Dear Bitch,” began the note, mailed last week to the lawmaker’s Honolulu office.
 “Your poor grand parents got put into a camp in the USA?
 Boo hoo hoo ― you Japs murdered thousands of servicemen at Pearl Harbor ― did you forget that detail?”

 It was from a self-identified Trump supporter.
-In just five sentences, the letter managed to insult Japanese people, refugees, immigrants, black people, Muslims and the LGBTQ community.
-It also attacked Fukumoto’s Japanese-American heritage by incorrectly assuming that her grandparents had been imprisoned in an internment camp in the U.S. during World War II.
-(Fukumoto’s grandfather was in Honolulu during the Pearl Harbor attack, but he wasn’t interned.)
+In just five sentences, the letter managed to insult people of Japanese descent, refugees, immigrants, black people, Muslims and the LGBTQ community.
+It conflated Japanese-Americans with Japan, suggesting that they weren’t actually loyal Americans and were responsible for the attack on Pearl Harbor.
+It also got other facts about Fukumoto’s family wrong: Her grandfather was in Honolulu and was not imprisoned in an internment camp in the U.S. during World War II.

 Fukumoto had had enough.

-Note: UPDATE: Wednesday, 2:30 p.m.
-HST ― In response to allegations that the letter is faked, Fukumoto’s office provided HuffPost with a copy of the envelope in which they’d received the letter and a copy of the original letter.